graciellehigino/the-return-of-the-fleas/manuscript.md

 gradients, variation in reproductive success and in the trophic network, or, yet, how the population density regulated by the environment can change the sign of an interaction [@Bruder2017BioInt; @Doxford2013SpaTem; @Kaplan2005AphAlt].
-All these factors contribute to the fact that the differences between interactions are more prone to variability and are always equal or greater than the differences in species composition, and, therefore, are more informative than the number of species or functional diversity alone [@Poisot2017HosPar].
+The differences between communities related to interactions may be, but not necessarily are, correspondent to those related to their species composition [@Poisot2014SpeWhy].

-As well as several other biodiversity metrics, the indexes that measure characteristics of ecological networks can also respond to environmental gradients in space and time.
+As well as several other biodiversity metrics, the indexes that measure characteristics of ecological networks can also respond to environmental gradients in space and time [@Baiser2019EcoRul; @Gravel2019BriElt].
 For example, the speed of climate change can reduce modularity (how much a network is partitioned into nuclei of closely connected species) and increase nestedness (how much specialist species interact with a subset of species with which generalists interact) in pollination networks [@Dalsgaard2013HisCli].
-One of these indices that carries important historical information is the phylogenetic diversity, measured as the sum of the lengths of the phylogeny branches that include all the species that interact in a community.
-Dispersion and speciation events are the main factors that affect the phylogenetic diversity of a network of ecological interactions [@Coelho2017NeuBio; @Sebastian-Gonzalez2015MacTre; @Trojelsgaard2013MacPol].
+One of these indexes that carries important historical information is the phylogenetic diversity, measured as the sum of the lengths of the phylogeny branches that include all the species that interact in a community.
+Dispersion and speciation events are the main factors that affect the phylogenetic diversity of a network of ecological interactions [@Coelho2017NeuBio; @Sebastian-Gonzalez2015MacTre;
+@Trojelsgaard2013MacPol].
 Moreover, phylogenetic diversity is very sensitive to addition of species and may indicate, for example, the extent of impacts caused by an invasive species in a community [@Davies2011PhyDiv].
 Therefore, beta diversity (the difference in the composition of communities) and the phylogenetic diversity of interaction networks are related, and both can respond to environmental variation in different ways.
 For example, by acting as an "environmental filter", the environment can affect the substitution of species by selecting their functional characteristics, and these, in turn, can limit the impacts of environmental conditions in substituting interactions [@Carnicer2009TemDyn], suggesting that functional diversity also plays an important role in the stability of ecological networks.
-Investigating the relationship between these characteristics can help us understand why ecological networks vary in space, and how they can respond to different environmental gradients.
+Investigating the relationship between these characteristics can help us understand why ecological networks vary in space.

 Interaction networks between parasites and hosts have great potential to be used as study systems in the geographic variation of interactions, especially those